-Keys locked in car
+Keys are locked in car

 STECK manufacturing makes a complete lockout kit – the BigEasy.
 I’m not posting this to help you steal cars, because once you get inside, you still have to defeat the anti-theft mechanisms that are standard on all late model vehicles.
 If you know how to defeat the anti-theft mechanisms, you already know how to break into the door.
 So don’t write to me and whine about why I posted this.